Borderlands 4 Review – Amazing Gameplay, Terrible Optimization

 Bigger and Better

-Another big win for Borderlands 4 is its open world.
-It’s more interconnected and thoughtfully designed, with plenty of secrets and spaces that encourage exploration.
+The other massive victory for Borderlands 4 is the open world.
+It’s more labyrinthine and rooted in smarter design, filled with secrets and spaces that invite exploration.

-“Open world is enormous, interconnected and well thought-out, with enough fun arenas to shoot around and spaces large enough to use vehicles.”
+“Open world is huge, interconnected and well-designed with some fun arenas to shoot around in and spaces large enough to have vehicle play.”

-Players describe the game as “more Destiny than Destiny,” and in a good way — the traversal and world design keep the pace flowing.
+Players have been calling the game “more Destiny than Destiny,” but very much in a good way — the flow of traversal and design of its world are often spot-on.

 Story & Tone